cendo1990/duties-backend/README.md

 ### `npm install -g pm2`

-For starting a service in background by using serve
+For starting a service in background by using "npm run serve"

 ## Available Scripts